 Daily cash withdrawal limit

-Each US bank has a different limit on daily cash withdrawal.
-US banks vary a lot in their limits and with some banks you can even ask for an increase in the daily limit for a given period of time.
+Each bank in the US has a different limit for daily cash withdrawal.
+US banks vary a lot in their limits but most banks allow you to increase your daily limit for a given period of time.
 You just have to check with your bank and ktsk o increase your daily cash withdrawal limit.

 Wells Fargo for example, allows $500 maximum daily (which can be increased by a simple phone call), so you would have to do a mental conversion before entering the sum you want to withdraw in the foreign ATM machine.
 I have not encountered any ATM machine in Europe that would limit the amount you can withdraw (unless they are running out of cash).

-This limitation to the daily cash withdrawal limit was imposed by my bank here at home in the US.
-So, if you want to be able to increase your daily limit for cash withdrawal you have to call your bank and request it.
+This daily cash withdrawal limit was imposed by my bank here at home in the US.
+So, if you want to increase your daily limit for cash withdrawal you have to call your bank and request it.
 They will usually increase it without any further questions.
 It’s your money anyway!

 Foreign currency cash withdrawal fees

-Your ATM card has several cash withdrawal fees associated with cash a foreign currency.
-A combination of a Flat Rate and/or a percentage of total.
+Your ATM card has several foreign currency withdrawal fees.
+Usually it is a combination of a Flat Rate and/or a percentage of the total sum taken out.
 Again, it really depends on your bank.
 You’ve got to ask them so you will not be surprised.

 Wells Fargo, for example will assess a $5 fee for ATM cash withdrawals made outside the United States and an International Purchase Transaction fee which is 3% of the transaction amount for each purchase made with your debit card in a foreign currency that has been converted into a U.S. dollar amount by a network.